- Indexed using PubMed Central (PMC), ESCI, Scopus, and the DOAJ

 - Publication is subject to payment of an article processing charge (APC)

-Health Services Insights is an open access, peer reviewed international journal that focuses on improvement of healthcare services through the analyses of costs, quality, and access in health care.
+Environmental Health Insights is an open access, peer reviewed international journal focusing on how environmental factors affect the health of individuals and societies.
 Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Submit your manuscript at https://peerreview.sagepub.com/ehi.

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

 The APC for this journal is currently $1500 USD.